Frozen Shoulder (Adhesive Capsulitis) - Treatment in Adelaide

 Certain medical conditions, such as diabetes, cardiovascular disease, thyroid disorders, and autoimmune conditions, have been associated with an increased risk of frozen shoulder.

-Frozen shoulder usually goes through three stages during the natural course of the condition.
+Frozen shoulder usually goes through three stages during the natural course of the condition with varying symptoms.
 Each stage can last between 3-6 months:

 Freezing Phase